 1st Annual McMaster FHS

-Quality Improvement Symposium
+Quality Improvement & Patient Safety Symposium

-💻 This will be a Zoom Virtual Event
+💻 This was a Zoom Virtual Event

 Quality Improvement and Patient Safety (QIPS) is being increasingly recognized as an essential element of medical practice.
 The CanMEDS roles within the postgraduate educational frameworks of the Royal College and the College of Family Physicians now recognized QI competencies.
 Hospitals across the Hamilton region are actively deploying QI systems and interventions within their organizations.
 There are provincial tables for QI discussions.
 There is legislation in Ontario mandating hospitals to undertake QI projects (ECFAA/QIP)